The History of Real Belonging

 Seeing the Whole System

-If something isn’t working, I don’t rush to fix the symptom.
+I’m autistic.
+Pattern recognition is my native language.
+When something isn't working, I don't rush to fix the symptom.
 I step back.
 I ask better questions.
-I look for root causes.
+I look for the root.

 Why Real Belonging?